 FCF values the dignity and inherent worth of all individuals and believes that all

 FCF values the knowledge gained from the experience of those who live in

-poverty and believes that providing financial fitness opportunities will
+poverty and believes that providing financial skills building opportunities will

-encourage individual fiscal responsibility and permanent habits of saving.
+encourage individual financial responsibility and permanent habits of saving.

 FCF values accountability and integrity among all parties and is committed to